duckdb/duckdb-web/docs/sql/window_functions.md

 <div id="rrdiagram"></div>

 Window functions can only be used in the `SELECT` clause.
-To share `OVER` specifications between functions, use the statement's `WINDOW` clause and use the `OVER window-name` syntax.
+To share `OVER` specifications between functions, use the statement's `WINDOW` clause and use the `OVER ⟨window-name⟩` syntax.

 ## General-Purpose Window Functions